I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "You don't have to call me that," Azula told her quietly as she noted more than a few looks her way at Toph's careless quip.

 "I know.
-I just like rubbing people's faces in the dirt," she drawled.
+I just like rubbing people's faces in the dirt," she drawled with a grin.
 "It's what I do."

 She stared at the back of the girl's head as Aang groaned, "Toph, behave."